Last updated on May 25th, 2020

 - Marriage certificate or another such document in case you changed your name

 Filling the citizenship application is a tedious process and I had to switch back and forth between the pages of the application many times to make sure that I had entered everything correctly.
-Once I reviewed everything (yes, there is a long review page at the end of the application) and was happy that all is good, I clicked submit button.
+Once I reviewed everything (yes, there is a long review page at the end of the application) and was happy that all is good, I submitted it.
 This took me to the payment screen.

 Cost of Australian Citizenship